tinfoilsh/tinfoil-cli/README.md

 ### Command Options

-- `-m, --model`: The model name to use for chat.
+- `-m, --model`: The model name to use for inference.
 Must be specified.
 - `-k, --api-key`: The API key for authentication.
 - `-e, --host`: The hostname of the enclave.
 Optional if defined in the config file.
 - `-r, --repo`: The GitHub repository containing code measurements.
 Optional if defined in the config file.
+- `-a, --audio-file`: The audio file to transcribe (required for whisper models).

 ## Embed